saucelabs/saucectl-cypress-example/v1/examples/cypress-grep/README.md

 ### Full config :eyes:

-Explore the [full config file](.sauce/config.yml) and the [documentation](https://docs.saucelabs.com/web-apps/automated-testing/cypress/yaml/v1/) for more details.
+Explore the [full config file](.sauce/config.yml) for this example and the [documentation](https://docs.saucelabs.com/web-apps/automated-testing/cypress/yaml/v1/) for more details.